RULE NO. 13: Instant Replay

 - Whether any unsportsmanlike acts or unnecessary contact occurred.

-- If an instant replay review is triggered as described in Section I-a(13) above, the Replay Center Official would review the video in accordance with Rule 11 Section The Replay Center Official and on-court officials(s) may also review the video to determine only the following other matters:
+- If an instant replay review is triggered as described in Section I(a)(12) above, the Replay Center Official would review the video in accordance with Rule 11, Section I. The Replay Center Official and on-court officials(s) may also review the video to determine only the following other matters:

 - If goaltending or basket interference was ruled prior to the ball touching the rim, whether the shooter committed a boundary line violation.
-For purposes of this review, the Replay Center Official would look only at the position of the shooter’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot and the flight of the ball.
+For purposes of this review,the Replay Center Official will look only at the position of the shooter’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot and the flight of the ball.

 - If goaltending or basket interference was ruled prior to the ball touching the rim, whether an 8-second backcourt violation occurred before the ball left the shooter’s hand.

-- If an instant replay review is triggered as described in Section I-a(14) above, the Replay Center Official and the official who called the foul would review the video to determine:
+- If an instant replay review is triggered as described in Section I(a)(13) above, the Replay Center Official and the official who called the foul will review the video to determine:

 - Whether the shot clock expired before the foul occurred.